-"XC" ELIGIBILITY & DAILY ATTENDANCE
+EXTRACURRICULAR ELIGIBILITY & DAILY ATTENDANCE

 To be eligible to participate in an activity, students must be in attendance within two hours of the beginning of the school day.
-Students who are absent from school on Friday may participate in Saturday or Sunday activities only with a note from his/her doctor explaining the students' absence that clears participation demands.
+Students who are absent from school on Friday may participate in activities Saturday or Sunday.

 Any student who receives a failing grade in any course as a direct result of the attendance policy or has been prosecuted under Act 29 will not be eligible to participate in any extracurricular activity for the following marking period.
 Regardless of when a student returns from an event the night before, students are required to report to school on time the following day.